 It is expected that students will have a strong foundation in general and organic chemistry, biochemistry, and cell and molecular biology before entering the Program.
 In addition, successful applicants typically have undergraduate or postgraduate

 research experience, although this need not be cancer related.

 The Cancer Biology Program requires that applicants achieve a minimum cumulative undergraduate GPA of 3.00.
 Foreign applicants must demonstrate proficiency in English by achieving a score of at least 80 on the Test of English as a Foreign Language (TOEFL-iBT).
 Official TOEFL scores must be reported directly to the CU Denver | Anschutz Graduate School by the Educational Testing Service (School Code 4875).
 The Educational Testing Service can be contacted at www.gre.org.

-Announcement: The GRE is optional for the Fall 2019 application cycle.
-Scores will not be accepted for the Fall 2020 application cycle.
+Announcement: GRE scores are not required for the Fall 2019 application cycle and will not be accepted starting in the Fall 2020 application cycle.